-Associate professor of art Chris Jordan received the juror’s award for his image, Emptying, in the upcoming exhibition Myths, Legends and Dreams at the Vermont Photoplace Gallery in Middlebury, Vt.
+Associate professor of art Christopher Jordan received the juror’s award for his image, Emptying, in the upcoming exhibition Myths, Legends and Dreams at the Vermont Photoplace Gallery in Middlebury, Vt.
 The exhibition dates are March 7 – March 31, 2018.

 The call for entries for the juried exhibition sought photographic works that would bring the viewer into the artist’s “world of fantasy and reflection.”
 The exhibition was developed around the idea that “Photography has the ability to make visible scenes that never did or never could exist, thus providing artists with the ability to fabricate stories, create legends, and delve into self-reflection.”